Caiyeon/goldfish/README.md

 ## Why 'Goldfish'?

 This server should behave as a goldfish, forgetting everything immediately after a request is completed.
 That, and other inside-joke reasons.

+Credits for the goldfish icon goes to [Laurel Chan](https://www.linkedin.com/in/laurel-chan-11baa286)